 With one-quarter of its land area a national trust for parklands and wildlife refuges, Costa Rica is a draw for ecotourists and adventure travelers.
 Visitors are also attracted to its "ring of fire," with the Arenal Volcano being among the 10 most active volcanoes in the world, and its diving, especially in Cocos Island National Park, a World Heritage Site.

-From the urban sophistication and historical architecture of its capital to the pristine beaches of its Caribbean and Pacific coasts and the diverse flora and fauna of its rain forests, Panama’s touristic appeal goes beyond its famous canal, which celebrated its 100th anniversary in 2014.
-Next year, Ritz-Carlton will make its debut in Panama City and is also scheduled to open the Reserve on Pearl Island.
+From the urban sophistication and historical architecture of its capital to its pristine beaches and the diverse flora and fauna of its rain forests, Panama's touristic appeal goes beyond its famous canal.
+In recent years, resort operators have begun to stake their claims along the country's Pacific and Caribbean coasts, while hotel demand and development remains strong in Panama City.

 Peru has it all: Amazon jungle rain forests, snow-capped mountains of the Andes, ruins dating to Paleolithic times, the grand buildings of the pre-Columbian Inca civilization and a cosmopolitan city with colonial charm in its capital, Lima.
 Machu Picchu, the remains of a mountaintop Inca city high in the Andes, is one of the most visited destinations in all of South America.
 Peru travel and tourism is expected to generate $19.3 million annually by 2018.